 Limit - A switch or sensor designed to detect rotation and lock the unit after a rotation.
 Fail Lock - Upon power failure, the direction is designed to remain locked.
-Also known as Fail Secure.

 Fail Open - Upon power failure, the direction is designed to remain opened.
 Also known as Fail Safe.